Discover Life in America Hosts Virtual Smoky Mountain Fireflies Event

 Never had the opportunity to see the synchronous fireflies in the Smoky Mountains?
-Here’s your chance to see them from home!
-At the end of May, Discover Life in America is hosting its annual firefly event near Gatlinburg.
-On June 1, you can tune into their free virtual event and see the fireflies from wherever you are!
+This year, you had the chance to see them from home!
+At the end of May, Discover Life in America hosted its annual, in-person firefly event near Gatlinburg.
+On June 1, people tuned in to their free virtual event to see the fireflies from wherever they live!
 We have all the details on the Smoky Mountain fireflies event and how you can see the fireflies.

 Smoky Mountain Fireflies Event

-Discover Life in America is hosting its annual firefly event near Gatlinburg!
-The in-person event will take place on May 29, 30 and 31 from 7:30 p.m. to 11:30 p.m. at Norton Creek Preserve.
-The cost to attend the event is $225 per person, and all proceeds go toward Discover Life in America, which conducts research in the park.
-If you plan on attending the event in person, keep in mind that it’s limited to 30 guests each night, and masks and social distancing are required.
+Discover Life in America hosted its annual firefly event near Gatlinburg on May 29, 30 and 31 from 7 p.m. to 11 p.m. at Norton Creek Preserve.
+The cost to attend the event was $225 per person, and all proceeds went toward Discover Life in America, which conducts research in the park.
 The event is not affiliated with the annual Smoky Mountain fireflies lottery or event in Elkmont, nor the Great Smoky Mountains National Park.
-You can get tickets on the organization’s website.

 About Discover Life in America